zslucky/freelint/README.md

 That's all.

-`babel-eslint` has supported in extends config package `eslint-config-freelint`.

 ## Know Issues
-1. As airbnb is using `eslint-plugin-imports`, this plugin need extra resolver for webpack if we add the reslove settings, now We added `eslint-import-resolver-webpack` as a tmp solution, but this plugin should add settings in `.eslintrc` to tell this resolver where it can find the webpack config.
-So If we need add reslove settings for webpack, we should add a file named `webpack.resolve.js` to `config` dir in project's root dir. (e.g.[Demo](https://github.com/zslucky/react-redux-freetmp))
+1. If you are using ES6 import/export feature, and webpack like build tool with a resolve setting, you should extract the resolve settings to a new file named `webpack.resolve.js`, and place it to `config` dir in root dir, we know it's a dirty code, if you have any good solution, don't hesitated to create a pull request.(e.g.[Demo](https://github.com/zslucky/react-redux-freetmp))

 ### How do I make the output all colorful and *pretty*?